Skip to content

 Copy editing (variable; weeks)

 A copy editor produces line-level edits in Word with tracked changes; authors review.
-This is mechanical, not scientific.
+This stage handles mechanics after scientific review.

 Publishing (variable; weeks)